Köchel catalogue: History

 A major shortcoming of K^{1} was that there was no room to expand the strictly sequential numbering in the main catalogue to allow for any new discoveries or further reassessment of existing works.
-For the 1937 edition (K^{3}) Einstein (following the analyses of Théodore de Wyzewa and Georges de St. Foix) reassigned a number of works from the original K^{1} appendices into the main catalogue by interpolating new numbers into the main sequence with a lower-case letter suffix.
-In K^{6} some of these were reassessed in the light of scholarship since 1937 and returned to the re-worked appendices:
+For the 1937 edition (K^{3}) Einstein (following the analyses of Théodore de Wyzewa and Georges de St. Foix) reassigned some works from the original K^{1} appendices into the main catalogue by interpolating numbers with a lower-case letter suffix.
+In K^{6} some of these were, per intervening scholarship, returned to re-structured appendices: